samperay/blog/content/post/database/install.md

 ## Database Restoration

-The datafile can be [Downloaded](https://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip) from the website. you need to convert it to `.tar` extension and restore using `pgadmin4`

 You can [Load PostgreSQL Sample Database](https://www.postgresqltutorial.com/postgresql-getting-started/load-postgresql-sample-database/) by following steps mentioned.

 ## Testing

-Once all your database is completed, you can test by querying the tables.

-`select * from customer`
+Provide an SQL query to test if you are able to retrive the data.